outdoorbits/little-backup-box/README.md

 **IMPORTANT**
-Little Backup Box is designed to work with USB sticks as backup media.
+Raspberry Pi Backup Box is designed to work with USB sticks as backup media.
 Theoretically, it's possible to make Little Backup Box work with an external hard disk, but this setup is not officially supported.

 ## Installation